jrullan/micropython_neotimer/README.md

 Library footprint: approx 3kB
 Instance footprint: 64-112 bytes

-This program shows how to implement a non-blocking delay function to use in your program.
+This library implements a non-blocking delay function to use in your program.
 It is based on the neotimer library I developed for Arduino and Propeller 2 in Spin 2.

+## Explanation

 When you use a time.sleep() function in a program, the processor stops everything it is doing until this delay is completed.
 That is called a blocking delay, because it blocks the processor until it finishes.

 There are many times when we don't want this to happen.
-This timer provides a way to use time delays without blocking the processor, so it can do other things while the timer ends up.
+This library provides a way to use time delays without blocking the processor, so it can do other things while the timer ends up.
 This is called a non-blocking delay timer.